 The types of information we collect are:

-We keep data for two years after we receive it.
+We keep data for five years after we receive it.
 After that, if the data is no longer required it will be securely destroyed.
 We may decide to keep data for longer if we have a legitimate reason to keep it, for example, if we still need the data for ongoing research.

 The CCO gathers data from other public sector bodies such as: